 Do It All Park Boards (Mid Flexing Freestyle Boards That Jib & Jump)

-A medium-flexing park board is capable of both hitting rails while still feeling stable enough to hit most small to medium-sized jumps.
+A medium-flexing park snowboard is capable of both hitting rails while still feeling stable enough to hit most small to medium-sized jumps.
 This type of freestyle snowboard will typically have a flex rating of five or six out of ten.
-This type of freestyle board that is maneuverable yet still stable enough to hit most features in the park as a slopestyle run.
+This type of freestyle snowboard that is maneuverable yet still stable enough to hit most features in the park as a slopestyle run.

 Advantages of Park Snowboards